dchisepo1-dot/ASSIGNMENT1_PYTHON/README.md

 Finds the largest among three numbers using if-else logic.

 Documentation:
-Detailed explanation is provided in the attached Word document.
+Detailed explanation is provided in the attached Word document(ProgramDocumentation)